defualt/resume/README.markdown

 	- accomplishing network interacting with GraphQL
 	- integrating Codepush for faster iterations
 	- closely collaborating with design and product on features
-	- building a custom video player
+	- building a custom video player and the entire video download functionality
 	- inventing a markdown-based pseudo CMS for non-technical copy contributors
 - Technical leading on another brand new React Native project
 	- maintaining both projects together as a monorepo with a custom architecture to maximize code sharing